mac-comp127/painter/README.md

 (Aside: note that the eraser does _not_ remove the color and brush size UI elements.
 Why not?
 They are not directly inside the canvas; they are all inside a `GraphicsGroup` inside the canvas — a child of a child of the canvas.
 The `getElementAt()` method will look inside groups, but the `remove()` method only allow you to remove immediate children.
 So the canvas says, “Sorry, I don’t have that element!” and nothing happens.)

 One solution would be to try to look at the matched element and figure out whether it is part of the painting or part of the controls.
-But that would be a *brittle change*: we want to be able to add new kinds of controls and new kinds of brushes, without constantly having to worry about making sure the eraser identifies which is which.
+But that would be a *brittle change*: we want to be able to add new kinds of controls and new kinds of brushes, without constantly having to worry about making sure the eraser correctly identifies which is which.

 A better solution is to put the entire painting inside a `GraphicsGroup`.
-That group will contain _only_ the painting and not the whole UI, so we can safely remove anything from it.
+That group will contain _only_ the painting and not the whole UI, so we can safely remove _anything_ from it.

 In `PainterApp`, add a new `GraphicsGroup` instance variable called `paintLayer`.
 In the constructor, initialize it and add it to the canvas: